At Any Cost (film): Production

 Some scenes were shot in Houston, Texas.

 Broadcast

 At Any Cost was broadcast on VH1 as part of its "Movies That Rock" series at 9:00 p.m.
 Eastern Time on August 16, 2000.
 The film was rated R.

 Reception

 The website southcoasttoday.com wrote, "With a solid, good-looking cast, it's a shame that 'At Any Cost' takes itself just so seriously.
 While Franco makes the most of his shaggy-dog junkie role, Mill's Lance is earnest beyond endurance."

 The German website kinofilmwelt.de wrote, "The success and suffering of the group 'Beyond Gravity' will not necessarily surprise viewers with its dramaturgy that is typical for TV.
 But with its numerous stage sequences and watchable actors, the movie is an enjoyable evening filler, not just for music lovers."

-The website movies.jrank.org gave the film a rating of 4 out of 5 stars, calling it a "Typical price-of-fame cable drama."

 Accolades

 The film was nominated for a 2001 Prism Award for TV Movie, Miniseries or Dramatic Special.

 Soundtrack

 The soundtrack At Any Cost - Music from the VH1 Original Movie was released on August 8, 2000, in advance of the film's broadcast.
 The songs attributed to Beyond Gravity were co-produced by Andrew Rollins and Steve Plunkett.

 The Barenaked Ladies song "Pinch Me" appeared on the soundtrack album one day after being released as a single and one month before appearing on the band's Maroon album.